tgirke/GEN242-2018/pages/mydoc/mydoc_homework_07.md

 ## C. DEG analysis

 - __Task 5__: Perform the DEG analysis with `edgeR` as outlined under section 6 of the RNA-Seq workflow [here](http://girke.bioinformatics.ucr.edu/GEN242/mydoc_systemPipeRNAseq_06.html).
-Use in one case for the DEG analysis the unstranded count table as input (from Task 1.1) and in another the sense strand count table (Task 1.2).
-Compare the DEG result of the two methods in a [venn diagram](http://girke.bioinformatics.ucr.edu/GEN242/mydoc_systemPipeRNAseq_06.html#venn-diagrams-of-deg-sets).
+Use in one case for the DEG analysis the unstranded count table as input (from Task 1.1) and in another the sense strand count table (from Task 1.2).
+Compare the DEG result of the two methods in two separate 4-way venn diagrams for the same sample comparisons used in the workflow example [here](http://girke.bioinformatics.ucr.edu/GEN242/mydoc_systemPipeRNAseq_06.html#venn-diagrams-of-deg-sets).

+   1. 4-way Venn diagram for unstranded count table
+   2. 4-way Venn diagram for sense strand count table

 ## Homework submission